muon-data/muon/README.md

     a: 10
 ```

-For a **list of text** containing spaces or line feeds, a double colon can be
-used to treat values as a single item in the list.
-If the double colon is
-followed by a space, the item will be appended to the previous item, with a
-line feed.
-Without a space, the double colon starts a new text item.
+For a **list of text**, values are separated by spaces, just like other lists.
+If spaces are needed, a **text value separator** `:=` can be used to treat the
+entire value as a single text item.
+Also, the text append separator `:>` will
+behave the same way.

 ```
 :::
 text_list: [text]
 :::
 text_list: first second
-         ::third item
+         :=third item
-         : fourth fifth
+         : fourth fifth sixth
-         ::sixth
-         :: item
+         :>item
          : seventh
 ```